 26.4.2.4 TCC Component

-The TCC Component shall be equal to the greater of either (a) the amount calculated in accordance with Section 26.4.2.4.1, or (b) Section 26.4.2.4.2 (Mark-to-Market Calculation) below; provided however, that upon initial award of a TCC until the ISO receives payment for the TCC (or payment for the first year of a two-year TCC), the ISO will hold the greater of the payment obligation for the TCC or the credit requirement for the TCC calculated in accordance with this Section 26.4.2.4.
+The TCC Component shall be equal to the amount calculated in accordance with Section 26.4.2.4.1; provided however, that upon initial award of a TCC until the ISO receives payment for the TCC, the ISO will hold the greater of the payment obligation for the TCC or the credit requirement for the TCC calculated in accordance with this Section 26.4.2.4.

 26.4.2.4.1 Auction TCC Holding Requirement

-This Section 26.4.2.4.1 applies to TCCs awarded in the Centralized TCC Auction and Balance-of-Period Auction, as well as Fixed Price TCCs.
+This Section 26.4.2.4.1 applies to all TCCs regardless of whether awarded in the Centralized TCC Auction and Balance-of-Period Auction or otherwise; provided, however, for purposes of this Section 26.4.2.4, Incremental TCCs and Grandfathered TCCs shall be considered as a series of one-year TCCs for the entire duration that such TCCs remain valid.

 The credit requirement pursuant to this Section 26.4.2.4.1 shall equal the sum of the amounts calculated in accordance with the appropriate per TCC term-based formulas listed below.
 The ISO will not impose a credit requirement on TCCs that have been sold by a Market Participant in the Centralized TCC Auction or Balance-of-Period Auction.